Global high-mix volume high-speed Shenzhen PCBA manufacturer

 (Except Chinese public holidays)

-HomePage > Blog > Knowledge Base > What Are PCB Mounting Holes On PCBs
+HomePage > Blog > Knowledge Base > What Are PCB Mounting Holes?

-Printed circuit board (PCB) is a very important basic part in electronic equipment, which provides a platform for the installation and connection of electronic components.
-Different PCBs vary in shape, size and design according to the needs of the equipment.
-The emergence of PCBs allows electronic devices to be miniaturized, lightweight, and mass-produced at a lower cost.
+A printed circuit board (PCB) is a crucial component in electronic equipment, providing a platform for the installation and connection of electronic components.
+Different PCBs vary in shape, size, and design according to equipment requirements.
+The development of PCBs has enabled electronic devices to become miniaturized, lightweight, and cost-effective for mass production.

-However, here is an often overlooked but very important function in the PCB, that is the mounting hole.
-These small holes allow the PCB to be firmly attached to the shell or device, ensuring the stability of electronic components installation and protecting the circuit from mechanical stress.
+However, an often-overlooked yet essential feature in PCBs is the PCB mounting hole.
+These small yet critical PCB mounting holes allow the PCB to be securely attached to the enclosure or device, ensuring the stability of electronic component installation and protecting the circuit from mechanical stress.
+Proper PCB mounting is crucial in ensuring long-term performance, especially in environments prone to vibration or movement.

 PCB mounting holes are small round holes in the printed circuit board, usually located in the corners or edges of the PCB, ensuring that the board is securely fixed.

 The size of PCB mounting holes can vary depending on the specific design requirements, the type of fasteners or screws used, and the overall dimensions of the board.
-Here’s a general size chart for PCB mounting holes based on typical screw sizes:
+Here’s a general s PCB mounting hole size chart for common screw sizes:

 Screw Size |